-Long Beach Product Liability Lawyer
+Long Beach Product Liability Attorney

 The damages in a product liability lawsuit often resemble those of personal injury lawsuits.
-Injured plaintiffs stand to recover their medical expenses, lost income, property damage costs, as well as compensation for their pain and suffering in some cases.
+Injured plaintiffs stand to recover their medical expenses, lost income, property damage costs, as well as compensation for their pain and suffering in some product liability cases.
 Additionally, if a defective product leaves a victim with a permanent disability or diminished earning capacity, the court may award additional compensation to help offset these expenses.

-Any person who could foreseeably prevent an injury from a defective product could potentially face lawsuits from injuries, making it crucial for the producers and purveyors of consumer products to ensure the safety of those products.
+Any person who could foreseeably prevent an injury from a defective product could potentially face lawsuits from personal injuries, making it crucial for the producers and purveyors of consumer products to ensure the safety of those products.
 Strict liability applies in most of these cases, meaning that manufacturing the product or preparing it for customer purchase must be part of the defendant’s regular course of business.
-For example, a person who sells a defectively manufactured used lawnmower at a yard sale wouldn’t technically be liable for any injuries the product caused, but the manufacturer or the retailer who sold it could be liable.
+For example, a person who sells a defectively manufactured used lawnmower at a yard sale wouldn’t technically be liable for any personal injuries the product caused, but the manufacturer or the retailer who sold it could be liable.

 Types of Product Defects